taishi-i/nagisa/README.md

 Installation
 =============

-Nagisa is compatible with: Python 2.7-3.6.
+Python 2.7.x or 3.5+ is required.
 This tool uses [DyNet](https://github.com/clab/dynet) (the Dynamic Neural Network Toolkit) to calcucate neural networks.

-- You can install nagisa by using the following command.
+You can install nagisa by using the following command.

 ```bash
 pip install nagisa
 ```